 Learn how to use stock market indices for basic trend analysis, understand key metrics, and gain insights into market movements to enhance your trading strategies.

-Before we dive into today's article, I'd like everyone to consider this: Why is it that when we turn on a financial news channel or visit any news website, we often see reports on the rise and fall of stock market indices in major markets?
 The average person might think, "Well, it's financial news, so of course they report index numbers."
 But for investors, these indices are actually one of the compasses that indicate many things and help adjust investment strategies to align with market trends.
 Today, we'll help you understand this better.

 What are stock indices and how do they represent the market?